Many businesses start with a social media page that quickly explains who they are and what they do, this is a little bit backwards in my opinion.

 It can be nerve wracking to say the least as you wander into the unknown world of online marketing.
 There are going to be ten million contradictory blog articles and opinion pieces out there.
 You will feel like you need to learn a whole new swathe of acronyms and jargon; even though you probably do not need to!

-If you want to organise to come and have a chat with a professional marketer simply reach out, I always have time for YOU
+If you want to organize to come and have a chat with a professional marketer simply reach out, I always have time for YOU